 - In all tag lines incorporating a trademark slogan, always use the trademark symbol in every reference.

-- Properly footnote and acknowledge trademark ownership, preferably identifying Intel marks as being owned by Intel Corporation, e.g., [Mark] is a trademark of Intel Corporation in the U.S. and/or other countries.
+- Properly footnote and acknowledge trademark ownership, preferably identifying Intel marks as being owned by Intel Corporation, e.g., [Mark] is a trademark of Intel Corporation or its subsidiaries in the U.S. and/or other countries.

 - The complete acknowledgment line for all our brands can be found at Acknowledgment line.

-- The appropriate acknowledgment line for all our processor brands is, "Celeron, Centrino, Intel, the Intel logo, Intel Atom, Intel Core, Intel Inside, the Intel Inside logo, Intel vPro, Intel Xeon Phi, Itanium, Pentium, and Xeon are trademarks of Intel Corporation in the U.S. and/or other countries."
+- The appropriate acknowledgment line for all our processor brands is, "Celeron, Centrino, Intel, the Intel logo, Intel Atom, Intel Core, Intel Inside, the Intel Inside logo, Intel vPro, Intel Xeon Phi, Itanium, Pentium, and Xeon are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries."